NoroffFEU/development-platforms/AWS-case-study.md

 ###### Vendor Lock-in
 <br>
-Vendor lock-in refers to a situation where we become heavily dependent on cloud computing services of a particular vendor making it difficult to switch to a different vendor.
+Vendor lock-in refers to a situation where we become heavily dependent on the cloud computing services of a particular vendor making it difficult to switch to a different vendor.
 This usually happens because of large amounts of data which is difficult to migrate, and the codebase and architecture of the application may need to be significantly refactored to work with another vendor’s infrastructure and APIs.

 AWS although admitting that there is a degree of dependency, claims that vendor lock-in is not the challenge you might perceive, as data can be moved freely, and it is made as open source available to all, enabling to make their own technology choice at any point up the stack.
 You can read more [here](https://aws.amazon.com/campaigns/uk-enterprise-executive-leaders/vendor-lock-in-blog) and [here.](https://docs.aws.amazon.com/whitepapers/latest/unpicking-vendor-lock-in/unpick-vendor-lock-in.html)